JohnVspecialist/Cognitive-Architecture-Engineering-PRR/README.md

 - **CAE** provides the shell: invariants, observability, boundaries, safety, and accountability.
 - **PRR** provides the core: multi-threaded reasoning loops in polyrhythmic cadence (4/4 vs 5/4).

+🚀 How to Use This / What It’s For

+This project is a Cognitive Architecture + Polyrhythmic Reasoning (PRR) Engine.
+It’s designed to demonstrate how reasoning “invariants” (rules that must always hold true) can be applied to model outputs, ensuring that the system stays logically consistent and interpretable.

+🔹 What It’s For

+Provides a unified engine that combines two layers:

+CAE (Cognitive Architecture Engine): Handles invariants, checks consistency, and wraps outputs.

+PRR (Polyrhythmic Reasoning): Applies reasoning loops in parallel patterns (like musical polyrhythms) for richer logic chains.

+Serves as a playground for testing AI reasoning.

+A starting point for secure, testable model pipelines where reasoning can be verified with automated checks.

 ---

 ## ✨ Features